-16.for when Israel went up from Egypt, they went by way of the dessert to the Red Seal and then came to Kadesh.
+16.for when Israel came up from Egypt, they went by way of the desert to the Red Sea and then came to Kadesh.

-17.And Israel sent messengers to the king of Edom, saying, ‘Let us, we beg you, pass through your land.’
-But the king of Edom would not hear of it.
-And Israel also sent to the king of Moab, but he was unwilling.
-So Israel sat in Kadesh.
+17.And Israel sent messengers to the king of Edom, saying, ‘Let me, I pray you, pass through your land.’
+But the king of Edom would not listen.
+Likewise, Israel sent to the king of Moab, but he would not consent.
+So, Israel remained in Kadesh.

-18.They they walked through the desert and went around the land of Edom and the land of Moab, and they came in on the east side of the land of Moab and camped on there other side of Moab, and they did not come within the border of Moab (for Arnon is the border of Moab).
+18.Then, they walked through the desert and went around the land of Edom and the land of Moab, and they came in on the east side of the land of Moab and camped on the other side of Arnon, and they did not come within the border of Moab [for Arnon is the border of Moab].

-19.And Israel sent messengers to Sihon, King of the Amorites, King of Heshbon, and said to him, ‘Let Israel pass through your land, we beg you, to our country.’
+19.And Israel sent messengers to Sihon, king of the Amorites, king of Heshbon, and Israel said to him, ‘Let us pass through your land, we pray you, to my place.’

-20.But Sihon did not trust Israel to cross his border, and Sihon gathered all his people and camped a Jahaz, and he fought with Israel.
+20.But Sihon did not trust Israel to cross his border; so, Sihon gathered all his people and camped a Jahaz, and he fought against Israel.

-22.They took possession of all the territory belonging to the Amorites, from the Arnon to the Jabbok, and from the wilderness to there Jordan.
+22.And they took possession of all the territory belonging to the Amorites, from the Arnon to the Jabbok, and from the wilderness to the Jordan.

-23.So then, Jehovah, the God of Israel, dispossessed the Amorites from before His people Israel, and you would dispossess [us??]!
+23.So then, Jehovah, the God of Israel, dispossessed the Amorites from before His people Israel, and you would dispossess him!

-25.So now, are you any better than Balak ben Zippor?
-Did he ever contend with Israel or go to war against them?
+25.So now, are you any better than Balak ben-Zippor, the king of Moab?
+Did he ever contend against Israel or ever go to war against them?

-26.All the while Israel lived in Heshbon and its villages, and in Aroer and its villages, and in all the cites that are along the Arnon — 300 years! – how is it that you did not try to recover them during that time?
+26.All the while Israel lived in Heshbon and its villages, and in Aroer and its villages, and in all the cities that are along the Arnon – three hundred years! – how is it that you did not try to recover them during that time?

 28. But the king of the children of Ammon would not hear the words of Jephthah that he sent to him.

-30. And Jephthah made a vow to Jehovah, “If you indeed give the sons of Ammon into my hand,
+30. And Jephthah made a vow to Jehovah and said, “If you completely give the sons of Ammon into my hand,

-33.and he struck them down from Aroer until you come into Minnith, twenty towns, even to Abel-keramim, a very great slaughter, and he subdued the children of Ammon to the children of Israel.
+33.and he struck them down from Aroer until you come to Minnith, twenty towns, even to Abel-keramim, a very great slaughter, and the children of Ammon were subdued before the children of Israel.

 35. And it came to pass when he saw her that he tore his clothes and said, “Alas, my daughter!
-You have brought me very low — you!
-You have brought calamity upon me!
-I have opened my mouth before Jehovah, and I cannot undo it!”
+You have brought me very low, and you have brought calamity upon me!
+I have opened my mouth before Jehovah, and I cannot undo it.”

-36. But she said to him, “My father, you have opened your mouth before Jehovah.
-Do to me according to what came forth from your mouth, since Jehovah has wrought vengeance for you upon your enemies, upon the sons of Ammon.”
+36. But she said to him, “My father, if you have opened your mouth to Jehovah, do to me according to what came forth from your mouth, since Jehovah has wrought vengeance for you upon your enemies, upon the sons of Ammon.”

 37. And she said to her father, “Let this thing be done for me.
-Leave me alone two months so that I may go and descend on the mountains and weep for my virginity, I and my friends.”
+Withhold your hand from me for two months, that I may go up and down on the mountains and weep for my virginity, I and my friends.”

 38. And he said, “Go.”
 And he sent her away for two months, and she went, she and her friends, and she wept on the mountains for her virginity.

-39. And it came to pass at the end of two months, she returned to her father, and he did to her according to his oath which he had made, and she had not known a man.
+39. And it came to pass at the end of two months that she returned to her father, and he did to her according to his oath which he had made, and she had not known a man.
 And it became a statute in Israel

-40.that over a period of days, the daughters of Israel should go out and rehearse the story of the Jephthah’s daughter, for four days each year.
+40.that, from year to year, the daughters of Israel should go to lament the daughter of Jephthah the Gileadite for four days each year.

 ¶1.
 And the army of Ephraim was summoned, and it crossed over to Zaphon, and they said to Jephthah, “Why did you cross over to fight against the sons of Ammon without calling us to come with you?
 We will burn down your house with fire on top of you!”

-2. And Jephthah said to them, “I had a great dispute, I and my people, with the sons of Ammon, and I called for you, but you did not rescue me from their hand.
+2. And Jephthah said to them, “I was a man in a great dispute, I and my people, with the sons of Ammon, and I called for you, but you did not rescue me from their hand.

-4. Then Jephthah gathered all the men of Gilead and fought Ephraim, and the men of Gilead struck Ephraim down because they had said, “You Gileadites are renegades from Ephraim and from Manasseh.”
+4. Then Jephthah gathered all the men of Gilead and fought Ephraim, and the men of Gilead struck Ephraim down because they had said, “You Gileadites are fugitives from Ephraim and from Manasseh.”

-5. And the Gileadites took the fords of Jordan belonging to Ephraim.
-And it came to pass when the fugitives of Ephraim would say, “Let me go over,” then the men of Gilead would say to him, “Are you an Ephraimite?”
+5. And Gilead captured the fords of Jordan belonging to Ephraim, and it came to pass when the fugitives of Ephraim would say, “Let me go over,” then the men of Gilead would say to him, “Are you an Ephraimite?”
 And he would say, “No.”

-6. And they would say, “Say ‘shibboleth’.”
-And he would say, “sibboleth,” (not being able to say it rightly).
-Then they would seize him and slaughter him at the fords of Jordan.
+6. And they would say to him, “If you will, say ‘shibboleth.’”
+But he would say, “sibboleth”, not being able to say it rightly.
+Then they would seize him and kill him at the fords of Jordan.
 And there fell at that time 42,000 men from Ephraim.

 7. And Jephthah judged Israel six years.
 And Jephthah the Gileadite died, and he was buried in one of the cities of Gilead.

-9. And he had sixty sons.
-And he sent sixty daughters abroad, and brought in from abroad sixty daughters for his sons.
+9. And he had thirty sons.
+And he sent thirty daughters abroad, and he brought in from abroad thirty daughters for his sons.
 And he judged Israel seven years.

 10. And Ibzan died, and he was buried in Bethlehem.

 ¶11.
 And after him, Elon the Zebulunite judged Israel.
-And he judged Israel then years.
+And he judged Israel ten years.

 14. And he had forty sons and thirty grandsons who rode on seventy donkeys.
 And he judged Israel eight years.

 ¶1.
-And the children of Israel again did evil in the eyes of Jehovah, and He gave them over into the hand of the Philistines.
+And the children of Israel began again to do what was evil in the eyes of Jehovah, and so, Jehovah gave them over into the hand of the Philistines forty years.

 ¶2.
-And there was a certain man from Zorah, from a family of Danites, and his name was Manoah, and his wife was barren and could not bear children.
+And there was a certain man from Zorah, from the family of the Danites, and his name was Manoah, and his wife was barren and could not bear children.

-4.So, beware now, I beg you, and do not drink wine or strong drink, or eat any unlearn thing,
+4.So, take heed now, I warn you, that you do not drink wine or strong drink, or eat any unclean thing,

-5.for behold, you will be with child and you will bear a son, and a razor shall not come up on his head, but the boy will be a nazarite of God from the womb, and he will begin to save Israel out of the hand of the Philistines.
+5.for behold, you are with child, and you will bear a son, and no razor shall come upon his head, but the boy will be a Nazirite to God from the womb, and he will begin to deliver Israel out of the hand of the Philistines.